 - English with a Concentration in Creative Writing

-- English with a Concentration in Literature
+- Music with a Concentration in Music Industry

 Among our academic goals are proficiency in all forms of communication; an appreciation for the diversity of people and ideas and the ability to collaborate with others; stimulation of aesthetic sensitivity and creative expression; and the ability to think and react critically.
 Interdisciplinary studies are encouraged.
 All majors provide options for minors, double majors, concentrations, and interdisciplinary studies.